arjdroid/the-droid-blog/content/post/typst/index.md

 # The joys of typesetting

 If you haven't yet discovered the joys of typesetting, I must say that typst is a most delightful introduction.
 That is really the best way for me to describe it: joyous.
-For those that are in the know, head over to the next section.

 In high school and now college, I've made extensive use of typst to ensure a modicum of aesthetics in the presentation of my coursework.
 I could have done what my peers did, and use Docs, or god-forbid Word to complete the task.
 I probably would have procrastinated less.
-But using every time I type `typst` into my terminal, I feel a lot more enthusiastic about whatever I'm working on, whether it be an essay, a pset, or even a letter to a friend.
+But using every time I type `typst` into my terminal, I feel a lot more enthusiastic about whatever I'm working on, whether it be an essay, a problem set, or even a letter.

 Have you ever felt frustration at Microsoft or Google for the clunky interfaces and occasionally erratic behaviour of Word and Docs?
 The main advocates for typesetting (with LaTeX) focus on the flexibility with which one can show equations.
 However, there is also an argument for having a deterministic workflow.

 When you try to get the positioning of an image or table just right, only for it to be ruined because you wanted to change the phrasing of one of your sentences.
-Perhaps you're not as sufficiently plagued as I can be sometimes in an obsession over minutae, but you might still appreciate a faster way to type up your equations from coursework!
+Perhaps you're not as sufficiently plagued as I can be sometimes in an obsession over minutae, but you might still appreciate a faster way to type up your equations for coursework!

 # Why typst